fgrehm/blog/_drafts/thoughts-on-btrfs-or-why-lxc-clone-will-be-the-next-big-thing-on-vagrant-lxc.md

 ---
+layout: post
+title: 'Getting to know BTRFS'
-title: 'Thoughts on BTRFS (or why lxc-clone will be the next "big thing" on vagrant-lxc)'
+description: 'AKA why lxc-clone will be the next "big thing" on vagrant-lxc'
-# date: TBD When publishing
 tags:
 - vagrant
 - lxc
 - btrfs
 - copy on write
+category: blog
 ---

 NO THOUGHTS!